We have an Illusion of Security, We Don’t have SecurityIsaac Yeffet

 The same thing applies to passwords too.
-Do not use any words present in the dictionary as your password.
-Make sure you use a combination of upper and lower case letters along with symbols and ambiguous characters and is at least 16 characters in length.
+Do not use any common names or words present in the dictionary as your password.
+Make sure you use a combination of upper and lower case letters along with symbols and special characters.
+Also, it should be at least 16 characters in length.

 Protect your site with a firewall

 Protecting your WordPress site using a FREE firewall like Cloudflare can shield your website from getting hammered by bad bots and DDoS attacks.
 Cloudflare offers DDoS protection, Web Application Firewall (WAF), SSL, Traffic Control™, DNSSEC, and many such awesome tools to enhance your website’s security.

 Cloudflare acts as a reverse proxy for your site and all the traffic coming to and from your site are analyzed in real-time for threats and unusual traffic.
 Cloudflare also offers a free SSL certificate using which all the data is encrypted.

 Last but not least – choose a well-known WordPress hosting provider with a good track record in their service.
 Do not go for poor and unreliable hosting services and lose your hard work by getting your site wiped away just because the servers hosting your site were hacked or DDoS’d or simply because they didn’t maintain proper backups of their customers’ sites!